New York is No. 1 nationally for mobile sports betting, and there is a big battle for your sports betting bucks.

 NFL Betting Bonuses

 One thing you should expect to see from all the New York Super Bowl betting sites and apps ahead of the Big Game is the introductory bonus.
-The legal sports betting operators, some of which are longtime Las Vegas sportsbooks, all want you in their tent, and dangle all kinds of offers to get an edge over the other places to bet on Super Bowl 57.
-With nine different companies slated to open their doors in New York around the same time, understanding the intro bonus codes and subsequent Super Bowl betting promotions is an absolute must before choosing who will handle your Super Bowl bets.
+The legal sports betting operators, some of which are longtime sports betting operators, all want you in their tent, and dangle all kinds of offers to get an edge over the other places to bet on Super Bowl 58.
+With nine (or more) New York sportsbooks slated to fight for bets, understanding the intro bonus codes and subsequent Super Bowl betting promotions is an absolute must before choosing who will handle your Super Bowl bets.
 The no-brainer here is that if you're not getting a risk-free bet by using the WynnBET New York Promo Code, or a bonus to your first cash deposit, you're better off somewhere else.
-Here's what you can reasonably expect to see based on how they're operating in other markets.
+Here's what you can reasonably expect.

 User Betting Experience

 One vital factor you may not have considered ahead of your Super Bowl betting plans is the overall experience of using the sports betting apps and sites themselves.
-Newer operators such as DraftKings NY Sportsbook typically have a strong betting app user experience.
+Operators such as BetRivers NY Sportsbook typically have a strong betting app user experience.

 Getting the best odds is important, of course.
 The bonuses get you into the online Super Bowl sportsbooks and can pay off in a big way if you bet shrewdly.
 But if the platform crashes your phone, or if takes too long to place an in-game bet and it gets cancelled for timing out, you're just wasting your time and the only payout you're getting is a headache.